 #23 Take a cold shower

 When you take a bath or shower, do you like your water warm or cold?
 If you answered anything but cold, you might be missing out on a major benefit.
-Studies show cold showers help to decrease anxiety.
+A study by Nikolai A Shevchuk shows cold showers help to decrease anxiety.

 Cold showers are an amazing, instant “get out of funk” natural remedy.

 The reason is that taking cold showers sends an overwhelming amount of electrical signals to our brain—unlike warm showers, which are calm and easy to do—which can lead to that possible anti-anxiety effect!

 Action step: Don’t even think too much.
 Just turn on the cold shower and jump in!
 If you’re up for it, try a 30-day cold shower challenge!

 Watch triathlete Joel Runyon’s TEDxLUC talk about how taking cold showers changed his life:

 #24: Put yourself first

 Trying to people please is a stressful habit.
 Before you know it, you’ve soon put everyone around you first and have forgotten about yourself.